Julia (2012 TV series)

-Julia is the Polish soap opera.
+Julia is a Polish soap opera.
 It is broadcast on weekdays on TVN since Monday, January 2, 2012.
 The pilot episode was broadcast on Friday, December 23, 2011, after the final episode of Prosto w serce (Straight Into the Heart).

 Plot

-The series follows the fortunes of young girl called Julia Chmielewska, who the day before his wedding decides to start all over again and moves out of her hometown to Kraków.
-Staying with her cousin Katarzyna and her family.
-In the picturesque town meets a rich Janicki family, who are the owners of Beauty Clinic.
+The series follows the fortunes of a young woman, Julia Chmielewska, who gets cold feet before her wedding and decides to start over in Kraków.
+There she stays with her cousin Katarzyna and her family.
+She later meets the rich Janicki family, who are the owners of the Beauty Clinic.